skip to Main Content

 Isolate your dog away from other pets and small children so they can have peace and quiet.
 That’s what Pamela did as Zuzu healed from her pancreatitis.

 She explains, “Zuzu had a playdate that same day, which we promptly canceled.
-Even when we humans are sick, we’re not usually in the mood to be social.
+Even when humans are sick, we’re not usually in the mood to be social.
 The same is true of dogs.”

 5. Ask your vet for food recommendations.